 Placement in an off-campus writing position.
 Must be planned well in advance of placement in consultation with advisor.

-Prerequisites: Major or minor in the Department of English; completion of 10 credit hours in English; consent of instructor.
-Offered: Offered by arrangement
+Prerequisites: Major or minor in the Department of English and Journalism; completion of 10 credit hours in English and Journalism.
+Offered: Offered by arrangement.

 Analysis of a variety of topics relevant to the practice of journalism with special consideration given to the role of the Christian journalist.
 Culminates in the completion of a major research project.